 For flow cytometry:

 Look at the cells under a fluorescent microscope and select wells that appear ~1%-10% positive.
 Harvest cells from these wells using trypsin and transfer them to a V-bottom plate or microcentrifuge tubes.
 Pellet cells at 300xg for 4 min and wash twice with 3% BSA in PBS.
 After the final wash, resuspend in 1% BSA in PBS and analyze via flow cytometry.
 We used a Becton Dickinson Celesta cell analysis machine with a 530/30 filter to detect ZsGreen in the FITC channel.
-Resulting FCS files were analyzed using FlowJo (v10).
+Resulting FCS files were analyzed using FlowJo (v10) (BD Life Sciences, Ashland, OR, USA).

 Calculate titers using the Poisson formula.
 If P is the percentage of cells that are ZsGreen positive, then the titer per ml is: -ln(1 – P / 100) x (number of cells / well) / (volume of virus per well in mL).
-Note that when the percentage of cells that are ZsGreen positive is low, this formula is approximately equal to: (% ZsGreen positive / 100) x (number of cells / well) / volume of virus per well in mL).
+Note that when the percentage of cells that are ZsGreen positive is low, this formula is approximately equal to: (% ZsGreen positive / 100) x (number of cells per well) / volume of virus per well in mL.
 Furthermore, the titers using even the Poisson equation will only be accurate if the percentage of cells that are ZsGreen positive is relatively low (ideally 1-10%).

 For luciferase:

 Thaw luciferase reagent at room temperature.
-We used the Bright-Glo Luciferase Assay System (Promega, E2610).
+We used the Bright-Glo Luciferase Assay System (E2610, Promega, Madison, WI, USA).